nano-trade/pow-distributor/README.md

 - **Caching:** Implements an in-memory LRU (Least Recently Used) cache to store and reuse valid PoW results.
 - **Validation:** Integrates with `nanopy` to validate the work results received from the RPC servers.
 - **Retry Mechanism:** Automatically retries requests to RPC endpoints a configurable number of times if the initial attempts fail.
-- **Support for Nano and Banano:** This service can be used with Nano and its forks, such as, the Banano network.
+- **Support for Nano and Banano:** This service can be used with both Nano and its forks, such as, the Banano network.

 ## How It Works